pedergoodman/weekend-jquery-server-calculator/Notes.md

 - [x] get value to display properly
   - needed the input to be a text box 🤦🏻‍♂️

-relink border / drop shadow highlight on button
+- [x] relink border / drop shadow highlight on button
-- highlight operators if not selected
+- [x] highlight operators if not selected
-- highlight numbers if second operand not inputted
+- [x] highlight numbers if second operand not inputted
+- [x] flash?

 create AC button function DELETE
 - [ ] AJAX delete client side